Rafallost/snake-game/README.md

 # DND explanation.

-Blow files strucure regading this build<br>
+Below structure is only for DND
 ├── docker <br>
 │   ├── dependencies<br>
 │   │   ├── Dockerfile<br>